jaygap/basic-image-manipulation/README.md

     - Biliniear
     - Bicubic
 - Add image cropping option
-- Add more masking options
+- Add more masking options [being worked on]
     - Custom thresholds
-    - Mask based off rgb values as well as luminance

 ## Known Bugs / Issues
 - Box blur is VERY slow for larger box sizes (not a priority to fix)
+- Gaussian blur also slow

 ## Features:
 - Horizontal and vertical pixel sorting (with mask and no mask)
 - Box blur of variable sized boxes
 - Make an image greyscale based off luminance and brightness
 - Make a mask of an image with automatically calculated thresholds (Otsu's method)
+    - Supports luminance and rgb (each component separately)
+- Gaussian blur